junxit/us-congress-bills-113/metadata.md

 - 2014-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7462)
 - 2014-09-15 — The title of the measure was amended.
 Agreed to without objection.
 - 2014-09-16 — Received in the Senate, read twice.
+- 2014-09-18 — Amendment SA 3928 agreed to in Senate by Unanimous Consent.
+- 2014-09-18 — Amendment SA 3928 proposed by Senator Pryor for Senator Murkowski. (consideration: CR S5861-5862; text: CR S5861-5862) In the nature of a substitute.
+- 2014-09-18 — Measure laid before Senate by unanimous consent. (consideration: CR S5861-5862)
+- 2014-09-18 — Passed Senate with an amendment by Unanimous Consent.
+- 2014-09-18 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2014-09-18 — Senate amendment agreed to: Amendment SA 3928 agreed to in Senate by Unanimous Consent.
+- 2014-09-18 — Senate amendment proposed (on the floor): Amendment SA 3928 proposed by Senator Pryor for Senator Murkowski.(consideration: CR S5861-5862; text: CR S5861-5862)
+- 2014-09-18 — Senate amendment submitted